nestauk/asf_floorplan_interpreter/asf_floorplan_interpreter/pipeline/README.md

 This dataset is stored on S3 [here](s3://asf-floorplan-interpreter/data/roboflow_data/).

-Warning: ultralytics requires the parent data folder to be called "datasets".

 ### 💥 Our own labelled data

 We created datasets of labelled data using Prodigy - see more about this process in [the Prodigy folder README](asf_floorplan_interpreter/pipeline/annotation/README.md).
 These are: